orescek/simpleCICD/Readme.md

 http://localhost:8080

 ### Info
-Run only build and after build is finished feast your eyes with docker link
+Run only build and after build is finished feast your eyes with docker link :sparkles:

 ## Doker host with simple webservice
 http://localhost:8989